harvard-lts/fits/README.md

 -----------

-This project uses a code formatter to apply the [palantir-java-format](https://github.com/palantir/palantir-java-format) to ensure consist formatting.
+This project uses a code formatter to apply the [palantir-java-format](https://github.com/palantir/palantir-java-format) to ensure consist formatting based on the [Google Style Guide](https://google.github.io/styleguide/javaguide.html).
 To run the formatter:

     mvn spotless:apply